BKayCode/Wake-up-Light/README.md

 # Wake-up-Light
 This is a hack of an Philips Wake-up Light.<br>
-I have a old model (HF3520) with no ability to completely turn off the display and would like to have it connected to NTP.
+I have a old model (HF3520) with no ability to completely turn off the display and would like to automaticly set the Time via NTP.

-For now I just reverse engineered the Lamp part and wrote a simple script to get the light working.
+For now I just reverse engineered the Lamp part and side buttons, wrote a simple script to get the light working.

-Please note the I2C Bus is 5V, so when connecting it to a ESP8266/ESP32 use a levelshifter.
+Iam using a Wemos D1 mini to controll everything.

 ## Light module
 The light part of the Wake-up Light is a separate module connected to 24V and 5V, controlled by I2C.
+Please note the I2C Bus is 5V, so when connecting it to a ESP8266/ESP32 use a levelshifter.

 Pinout of the connector from light module: